outofcoffee/imposter/docs/templates.md

 # Response templates

-Imposter allows you to respond with a template - that is, a file containing placeholders, which are replaced with values at runtime.
+Imposter allows you to respond with a template - that is, a file or content containing placeholders, which are replaced with values at runtime.

 Templates can be useful when you are [capturing data](./data_capture.md), using [stores](./stores.md) or generating data from [a script](./scripting.md).